-EEOC The commission, created by Title VII, is empowered to

-investigate job discrimination complaints and sue on behalf
+EEOC The commission, created by Title VII, is empowered to investigate job discrimination complaints and sue on behalf of complainants.

-of complainants.

-OFCCP This office is responsible for implementing the executive orders and ensuring compliance of federal contractors.
+OFCCP The office responsible for implementing the executive orders and ensuring compliance of federal contractors.

-Age Discrimination in Employment Act of 1967 The act prohibiting arbitrary age discrimination and specifically protecting individuals older than 40 years of age.
+Age Discrimination in Employment Act of 1967

+The act prohibiting arbitrary age discrimination and specifically protecting individuals over 40 years old.